adam-rumpf/social-transit-solver/README.md

 Contains the following rows:

 * `Initial`: User cost of the initial solution.
 Used for defining the allowable relative increase bounds.
 Use [social-transit-solver-single](https://github.com/adam-rumpf/social-transit-solver-single) to find this initial value.
+* `Percent`: Allowable percentage increase in user cost (expressed as a decimal).
+Larger values give a larger feasible set.
+Set to `-1` to ignore the user cost constraints entirely.
 * `Elements`: Number of parameters listed on the following rows.
 Currently set to `3`.
 * `Riding`: Weight of in-vehicle riding time.
 * `Walking`: Weight of walking time.